R/The Donald: History

 In July 2017, it was discovered that a congressional staffer for Congressman Matt Gaetz (R-FL) asked for users on r/The_Donald to crowdsource information for a congressional amendment that would look into alleged misconduct on the parts of Hillary Clinton and James Comey.
 Gaetz confirmed the user was a staffer in an interview with Wired, stating that "it is the responsibility of our staff to gather as much information as possible when researching a subject and provide that information for consideration.
 We pride ourselves on seeking as much citizen input as possible."

 On August 5, 2017, a post encouraging users to attend the Unite the Right rally, a white supremacist and neo-Nazi rally held in Charlottesville, Virginia, was stickied by r/The_Donald's moderators.
 The post was deleted some time on August 13, 2017, a day after the rally ended in the first-degree murder of counter-protester Heather Heyer and the injury of 19 others by white supremacist James Alex Fields Jr.

-Members of the subreddit maintained a Discord server called "Centipede Central", which peaked at 16,000 active users and was among the largest servers on Discord.
+Members of the subreddit maintained a Discord server called "Centipede Central", which peaked at 16,000 active users in October 2017 and was among the largest servers on Discord.
 The server was criticized for leaking personal information of anti-Trump activists, which caused The_Donald to sever ties with the group.
 The server was eventually shut down in a coup in October 2017, which scattered its members to smaller communities.

 In January 2018, former Senior Counselor Steve Bannon's statements regarding Trump were published in Michael Wolff's "Fire and Fury".
 After Trump himself criticized Bannon's comments, many individuals on the subreddit turned against Bannon.
 The negative comments were subsequently covered by Vanity Fair and Independent Journal Review.

 After the Christchurch mosque shootings in March 2019, users of r/The_Donald posted messages to the subreddit that justified the shooting and violence against Muslims.
-When asked for comment, a Reddit spokesperson stated that Reddit had strengthened its hate speech and violence policies over the last several years.
+In response, a Reddit spokesperson stated that Reddit had strengthened its hate speech and violence policies over the last several years.
 When asked about users from r/The_Donald posting in the r/newzealand subreddit after the attack, the moderators of r/newzealand noted that the users often employ dog-whistle verbiage, making it difficult to discern which content posted should have action taken against it.